CPL12/video_downloader/README.md

 This is a local FastAPI app that lets you paste a YouTube or Bilibili link, choose MP4 resolution or MP3 quality, and download directly in your browser.

+## Open Source Projects Used

+- [FastAPI](https://github.com/fastapi/fastapi) for the local web application and API.
+- [Uvicorn](https://github.com/encode/uvicorn) as the ASGI server.
+- [yt-dlp](https://github.com/yt-dlp/yt-dlp) for extracting video and audio formats and handling downloads.
+- [FFmpeg](https://ffmpeg.org/) for media processing and MP3 transcoding.
+- [python-multipart](https://github.com/Kludex/python-multipart) for form-data handling in FastAPI uploads/forms.

 ## Prerequisites

 - Python 3.10+